Tuesday, June 30, 2009

 The tone here – of a lord of the manor, addressing his inferiors – is as unmistakable as it is ugly.

-Yet Catholics, and especially those of Irish ancestry, reaped the rewards of Franklin Roosevelt’s ascension to the Presidency.
-Recognizing their importance in his coalition, FDR appointed Irish Catholics in unprecedented numbers throughout his administration – not only in his Cabinet (Postmaster-General Jim Farley and Frank Murphy) but among his closest advisers (“Boss of the Bronx” and Democratic national chairman Edward Flynn, personal secretary Grace Tully and White House aide Thomas “Tommy the Cork” Corcoran).
+Recognizing their importance in his coalition, FDR appointed Irish Catholics in unprecedented numbers throughout his administration – not only in his Cabinet (Postmaster-General Jim Farley and Frank Murphy) but among his closest advisers (Bronx boss and Democratic national chairman Flynn, personal secretary Grace Tully and White House aide Thomas “Tommy the Cork” Corcoran).

 Like the rest of American society, Irish Catholics benefited from the relief and massive jobs programs generated by the New Deal, and they responded with unswerving loyalty and votes for Roosevelt.

-Ward's judgment of FDR's softening of his hardened attitudes is judicious but pointed: "Franklin would learn tolerance as he went along, dictated by the realities of power; he would finally prove shrewd enough never to allow his private prejudice to deny him access to any individual who might be useful to him."
+"Franklin would learn tolerance as he went along, dictated by the realities of power; he would finally prove shrewd enough never to allow his private prejudice to deny him access to any individual who might be useful to him."

-Many Irish-Americans strongly—and probably correctly—suspected Spellman of harboring GOP sympathies.
-Yet FDR, no matter what he might have privately thought of the man, would have cleared a place for him on his schedule, where the cardinal would be humored, regaled, massaged until he fairly purred.
+Yet FDR, no matter what he might have privately thought, would have cleared a place for the cleric on his schedule, where the cardinal would be humored, regaled, massaged until he fairly purred.

 The Roots of Mrs. Roosevelt’s Anti-Catholicism

-That wasn’t Eleanor’s style.
-She didn’t have to work with or through the cardinal.
 Following her husband’s example, she made one of her first significant appearances on the public stage by battling Tammany Hall boss Charles F. Murphy – in this case, over his insistence on appointing two female delegates to the 1924 Democratic Convention.

-During her husband’s administration and after, did not endear herself to many other Catholics with her support for birth control and the Loyalist (anti-clerical) government in the Spanish Civil War.
-True, like FDR, she employed Irish Catholics as close aides.
+During her husband’s administration and after, she did not endear herself to many other Catholics by supporting birth control and the Loyalist (anti-clerical) government in the Spanish Civil War.

 But the whiff of ethnic condescension is as unmistakable as affection in her description of New York Senator Thomas Grady: "He was a very charming Irishman, in spite of the fact that he liked his Irish liquor somewhat too well."
-(She should have been more careful about talking about ascribing ethnicity to liquor--her own father was an alcoholic.)

 Mrs. Roosevelt’s son Elliott was considerably more emphatic about the sources of her prejudices in the memoir he co-authored with James Brough, Mother R: Eleanor Roosevelt’s Untold Story.